ForestOfLight/skyoobguide/docs/patched/patched.md

 # Patched
 {: .no_toc }

-This section contains useful tricks and glitches that existed in previous versions of Sky.
+This section contains useful tricks and glitches that existed in previous versions of Sky that are no longer accessible.
 {: .fs-6 .fw-300 }